Islamic University, Bangladesh: History

-On 1 January 1981 the government of Bangladesh appointed A. N. M Momtaz Uddin Choudhury as the first vice-chancellor and the university became operational that year.
+On 1 January 1981, the then Government of Ziaur Rahman appointed A. N. M Momtaz Uddin Choudhury as the first vice-chancellor and the university became operational that year.

 As construction of several important buildings began, a presidential decree was issued on 15 May 1982 to shift the university from Shantidanga-Dulalpur (Kushtia-Jhenaidah) to Boardbazar, Gazipur on an area of 50 acres.
 The construction of an academic building, two residential halls and other necessary infrastructures were completed.
 Initially two faculties (Faculty of Theology and Islamic Studies, Faculty of Humanities and Social Sciences) with four departments (Al-Quran and Islamic Studies, Dawah and Islamic Studies, Accounting and Information System, Management) were established and 300 students were enrolled in the session of 1985–86.

 In 1987, two more departments (Economics, Law) were established.

 On 28 December 1988, while the infrastructure development and academic activities were in full swing, the university was again shifted to Shantidanga-Dulalpur (Kushtia-Jhenidah).

-In 1991 five more departments — Bengali, English, Arabic, Islamic History, and Public Administration — were established.
+In 1991, five more departments — Bengali, English, Arabic, Islamic History, and Public Administration — were established.

 In 1992, one more departments (Al Hadith and Islamic Studies) were established.

-In 1995 three other departments — of Electrical and Electronic Engineering, Applied Chemistry and Chemical Engineering, and Computer Science and Engineering— were established.
+In 1995, three other departments — of Electrical and Electronic Engineering, Applied Chemistry and Chemical Engineering, and Computer Science and Engineering— were established.

-In 1998 three other departments — Information and Communication Technology, Biotechnology and Genetic Engineering, and Applied Nutrition and Food Technology — were established.
+In 1998, three other departments — Information and Communication Technology, Biotechnology and Genetic Engineering, and Applied Nutrition and Food Technology — were established.

-In 2007 two more departments Mathematics, and Al-Fiqh and Legal Studies— were established.
+In 2007, two more departments Mathematics, and Al-Fiqh and Legal Studies— were established.

-In 2009 two more departments Finance and Banking, and Statistics— were established.
+In 2009, two more departments Finance and Banking, and Statistics— were established.

-In 2015 three more departments — Folklore Studies, Political Science, and Marketing— were opened.
+In 2015, three more departments — Folklore Studies, Political Science, and Marketing— were opened.

 In 2017, 8 more departments— Law and Land Management, Development Studies, Social Welfare, Biomedical Engineering, Pharmacy, Environmental Science & Geography, Human Resources Management, Tourism and Hospitality Management — were established.